 Israel is a country with powerful agricultural capabilities, and it’s producing world-leading food technologies right now.
-Having strong support from the government, access to military-grade technology and some of the most advanced scientific developments, Israel is striving to become the AgriTech capital of the world.
-The country is working on implementing machine learning projects in agriculture, agrifood blockchain, innovative AgriTech animal health technologies and more.
+Having strong support from the government, access to military-grade technology, and some of the most advanced scientific developments, Israel is striving to become the AgriTech capital of the world.
+The country is working on implementing machine learning projects in agriculture, agrifood blockchain, innovative AgriTech animal health technologies, and more.
 Over the next years, Israel is expected to invite more investments into its agricultural sector.
 Continue reading to find out how.

 A Brief Overview of the Agricultural Industry in Israel

-Israel is a magnificent country with mountains, deserts, plains and fertile lands bordering on each other across the territory of 470 km in length and about 135 km in width.
+Israel is a magnificent country with mountains, deserts, plains, and fertile lands bordering each other across the territory of 470 km in length and about 135 km in width.
 The climate of Israel is quite diverse as well, ranging from temperate to tropical.
 There are two dominating seasons in the region, rainy winter, and dry, sunny summer.
 Whereas heavy rains are common in the north of Israel, there are hardly any rains in the south at all.

-Here’s a surprising Israel agriculture fact: in spite of such varied nature and small territory, Israel currently has a reputation of a prospective world leader in AgriFood tech innovations.
+Here’s a surprising Israel agriculture fact: in spite of such varied nature and small territory, Israel currently has a reputation as a prospective world leader in AgriFood tech innovations.
 With a population of 9 million people, the nation managed to get $759 million of venture capital investments into AgriFood tech for over 700 startups over five years (2014–2018).
 Only during 2017, Israel raised more investment for upstream technologies ($187 million) than China, and nearly as much as India over five years, even though the population of the country is 150 times smaller.
 What’s more, Israel is now a global center of cannabis research, a million-dollar industry that requires the most innovative AgriTech solutions.

-The growing population of the country, its arid climate and the old-established geopolitical tension in the region push the Israeli government to support the food security of the nation.
+The growing population of the country, its arid climate, and the old-established geopolitical tension in the region push the Israeli government to support the food security of the nation.
 Currently, Israel is equipped with military-grade data, world-class science, research as well as aerial and imaging tech capabilities that no other state is likely to beat soon.
 All these factors make Israel a perfect place for capturing the opportunities of innovative AgriTech solutions.

 What is AgriTech?